Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 (v) Investigations etc by the Regulatory / Investigative Agencies:

-Further, as per the directions of the Reconstituted Board of IL&FS, forensic audit also has been initiated for select entities including this Company.
-The forensic auditors submitted their final reports during May 2021 detailing certain potential anomalies in the financial statements and operations of the Company.
-The report has been hosted on the Company's websites and also filed with stock exchanges, submitted to SFIO etc. Based on the said report SFIO is seeking additional information from the Company and also requested the statutory auditors of the Company past and present to submit their audit working files.
+the Company as part of their investigations since 2018-19 onwards.
+The Company and the present management are cooperating with the respective authorities and submitting the information as sought from time to time.
+Further, as per the directions of the Reconstituted Board of IL&FS, forensic audit by an independent firm was initiated for select entities including the Company.
+The forensic auditors submitted their final report relating to the Company in May 2021 detailing certain potential anomalies in the financial statements and operations of the Company.
+The report has been hosted on the Company's website and also submitted to the stock exchanges, Serious Fraud Investigation Office (SFIO), etc. Based on the said report, SFIO and Enforcement Directorate sought additional information from the Company which the Company has submitted from time to time.
+The adjustments, if any, arising out these investigations would be known upon completion of investigation process by respective authorities / agencies and hence, are not determinable at this stage.

 32. Commitments: